bronzehedwick/swiftglidden/content/page/private-events.md

 He is available in a variety of formats, including wedding bands, small duos and trios, and as a soloist, and travels throughout the United States.
 A versatile performer, he has done weddings, galas, and corporate events in venues as diverse as concert halls, restaurants and steamboats.

-Clients have included Audi North America, The New York Yacht Club, and Magic Hat Brewing Company.
+Clients have included Audi North America, The New York Yacht Club, Time Out New York, Magic Hat Brewing Company, and Hudson Yards New York

 For booking, please drop him a request through the ["Contact"](/page/contact) page, or visit his GigSalad profile [here](https://www.gigsalad.com/swift_glidden_brooklyn).

+Videos, photos, and song list below.

+<hr></hr>

+<h2>Videos</h2>

 {{< youtube ALIBKHWLTpI >}}
 ---